-The law surrounding drones has always been a little challenging to understand for beginners, particularly when it comes to what is allowed and what isn’t.
-Flying below 400 feet and not going within 50 metres of people and private property are just the beginning when it comes to drone laws…
+The UK Drone Laws surrounding drones has always been a little challenging to understand for beginners.
+Particularly when it comes to what is allowed and what isn’t.
+Flying below 400 feet and not going within 50 metres of people and private property are just the beginning.
+When it comes to drone laws…

 New, additional legislation introduced in March 2019 has tighten the law, especially in respect of flying drones near airports.
 This includes registering devices that are over a certain weight and size.

-The current consultation has been going on for some while and the UK is not the only country that is struggling to get the balance right when it comes to drone law.
-We already have a number of legal requirements that means drones can’t be flown in populated areas such as towns and cities without permission while there’s also the prickly issue of public privacy when it comes to drone cameras.
+The current consultation has been going on for some while and the UK is not the only country.
+That is struggling to get the balance right when it comes to drone law.
+We already have a number of legal requirements that means drones can’t flow in popular areas such as towns and cities.
+Without permission while there’s also the prickly issue of public privacy when it comes to drone cameras.

 Any pilot of a drone will now have to make sure they stay outside a 5km perimeter surrounding an airport, an increase from the previous 1km.
 This includes a 5km by 1 km extension covering the ends and beginnings of runways to protect planes taking off and landing.